Baker-IGM/202-Project-2/README.md

 ### Description

-_A brief explanation of your project_
+_A brief explanation of your project.
+Make sure to include details about how to play and win your game_

 ### User Responsibilities

 -   _What the user will need to do in the program_
 -   _Include user interaction: keys to press, mouse buttons to click/drag, etc._

+### You Additions

+_List out what you added to your game to make it different for you_

 ### Known Issues